We may earn money or products from the companies mentioned in this post at no extra cost to you.

 - What was our greatest challenge in 2020?

-The word consistency will play out in diverse ways for me this year however I have been consistent in five very crucial things these past years.
+The hardest but ultimate thing you need this year to meet and exceed your goals is Consistency.
+The word consistency will play out in diverse ways for me this year.
+However, I have been consistent in five very crucial things these past years.

 - My walk with God – One of my goals for last year is to be closer to God and to put God first in everything I do, just he instructed in his word in; “Seek the Kingdom of God above all else and live righteously, and he will give you everything you need”.
 Matthew 6:33 Throughout last year I started my day with God and it was a deal-breaker for me.
 I felt super connected to God throughout my day, supercharged, and able to accomplish so much more.
 I look forward to growing more with God this year and in years to come.

 - My relationship with my husband.
 I invested a lot more time and attention in our relationship and we really grew our relationship better last year.
 It was an amazing time last year and I’m hoping for an even better year now and always.

 - Parenting – My relationship with my daughters.
 I was very consistent with my parenting last year and this is the major inspiration behind this post today.
 I need you to be consistent with your parenting this year as well.

 - Building relatioships and connections.
 Even though i am an introvert, i went out of my way and comfort zone to build lasting relationships and invest in those relationships.
 Even though I’m still learning and growing in this aspect, its been an awesome adventure so far.